-My writing lifestyle craves daily walks.
+My writing life craves daily walks.
 The sedentary schedule of sitting on a sofa all day was quite a change from keeping up with twenty-five active children in a classroom.
 My body wanted more stimulation.

 Most mornings I begin with a solitary hike in the park near the Red River, circling through grassy wetlands on the concrete road, when it is not underwater after a particularly rainy season.
 Water birds get their breakfast of crawfish, bugs, and small fish before they start their day, and the sights and sounds of a morning routine inspire me.
 There have been some regular walkers here - a friendly woman and her big black lab, Lucy; a timid man with earphones and a hurried gait; and several runners.
-We would acknowledge each other with our standard ritual of a smile or small talk as we passed.
+We acknowledge each other with our standard ritual of a smile or small talk as we pass.

-Another trail, through more manicured gardens behind an art gallery is good for hikes later in the day with a small, scruffy dog, except during the height of azalea and dogwood season.
+Another trail, through more manicured gardens behind an art gallery, is good for hikes later in the day with a small, scruffy dog, except during the height of azalea and dogwood season.
 Then, every bride and Easter-dressed child stand posed beside the brightly colored spring flowers.
 My friendly Princess is all too eager to take her place in their picture.

-Sometimes my morning walks take me to the track at the elementary school I attended as a child, as students arrive on campus.
+Sometimes my morning walks take me to the track at the elementary school I attended as a child, while students arrive on campus.
 Or, later in the morning, to the park down the street from the first little house Carlton and I called our own.

 Each location fills a different need.
-At times it is the need of a schedule for my former teacher-self.
-But I can also bring new material for honing my observation skills, or help me break from an anxious, spinning thought.
+Sometimes I walk to be on a schedule, for my former-teacher self.
+Sometimes a walk offers material to test my observation skills, or helps me break from a cycle of anxious, spinning thoughts.
 But often it is just a calming assurance that there's a grander plan than any I could imagine between the walls of my living room.
 Something deeper, something I couldn't quite identify, but something that might become clearer in time.